This section will guide you round the elderly care and health services available in Dorset.

 A good way to start to arrange more help either at home or in a residential home is by requesting a Care Needs Assessment.

 Whether care will be funded by the council or independently, a care assessment will identify the help that is needed – from alterations to the home, additional help during the day or night, or moving to residential care.
 The assessment will also identify the needs of carers.
-We have useful guidance and links for preparing for an assessment here.

 Specialist mental health services

 There are 13 Community Mental Health Teams (CMHTs) for older people, based in locations across Dorset.